SUTURO/suturo_knowledge/suturo_knowledge/planning-interface.md

 The definitions of what it is is also taken from there.
 In short:
-- `det` means it will always succed once
+- `det` means it will always succeed once
 - `semidet` means it will succeed once or fail
-- `nondet` may succed any number of times (this means `cut:lazy-cdr` might be needed to get all values)
+- `nondet` may succeed any number of times (this means `cut:lazy-cdr` might be needed to get all values)
-- `multi` succeds at least once
+- `multi` succeeds at least once

 ## Data types